reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_GenerativeAIinAzureOpenAIservice.md

 title: "MS Build AI Day: Generative AI using Azure OpenAI Service by Henk Boelman"
 date: 2023-10-20T06:36:33+01:00
 featured_image: '/posts/images/Event_MsBuildAIDay/HowLanguageModelWorks.jpg'
-tags: [Azure OpenAi, Generative AI, Prompt, Responsible AI, Grounding, RAG]
+tags: [Azure OpenAi, Generative AI, Prompt, Responsible AI, Grounding, RAG, ChatGPT]
 draft: false
 ---

 # Generative AI using Azure OpenAI Service session at MS Build AI Day by Henk Boelman

 I attended the session Generative AI using Azure OpenAI Service session at MS Build AI Day by **Henk Boelman** on the 19th Oct 2023.
-He demoed how to leverage Azure Open AI Service to "add your own data" combined with ChatGPT-4 to retrieve information from your company owned data covering elements of generative AI and reinforcing some of the points highlighted in the [Keynote](https://reshmeeauckloo.com/posts/event_msbuildaidaykeynote) such as prompt engineering, grounding, jail breaking, etc..
+He demoed how to leverage Azure Open AI Service to "add your own data" combined with ChatGPT to retrieve information from your company owned data covering elements of generative AI and reinforcing some of the points highlighted in the [Keynote](https://reshmeeauckloo.com/posts/event_msbuildaidaykeynote) such as prompt engineering, grounding, jail breaking, etc..

 Henk covered how Language Models works with user inputs (tokens) passed to model to return results based on probability in natural language.